 The city is served by the Rotterdam The Hague Airport.
 Two main train stations link Den Hague with Leiden, Haarlem, Zwolle, Groningen, Leeuwarden, Amersfoort, Enschede, Breda, Eindhoven, as well as with Belgium (Antwerp and Brussels).

 As cruise port, Den Hague is visited mainly by riverboats.
-The largest ships so far are MS Berlin (1980-built, 420-passenger, owned by FTI Cruises Germany) and Hanseatic Nature (2019-newbuild, 230-pax, owned by Hapag-Lloyd Cruises).
+The largest ships so far are MS Berlin / now Dream Goddess (1980-built, 420-passenger, back then owned by FTI Cruises Germany) and Hanseatic Nature (2019-newbuild, 230-pax, owned by Hapag-Lloyd Cruises).

 The Hague cruise terminal